quentinlampin/draft-lampin-schc-minimal-architecture/draft-lampin-schc-minimal-architecture-00.md

  Low-Power Wide-Area (LPWA) networks, providing efficient header compression and fragmentation mechanisms.
 As SCHC adoption expands beyond its original scope, there is a need to define a minimal architecture that identifies only the essential elements required for proper SCHC operation.

-A minimal architecture for SCHC defines the essential components, their relationships, and the minimum requirements for a functional SCHC deployment.
- This architecture
- serves as a foundation that can be extended based on specific deployment requirements and use cases.
+This documents does not aim to replace the SCHC architecture defined in {{DRAFT-ARCH}}, but rather to investigate the minimal set of components and their relationships that are necessary for SCHC to function effectively in various deployment scenarios.

 This document provides: